Intiserahmed/Merger/memory-bank/progress.md

 ## What Works

-*   **Core Gameplay Loop:** Generating, merging (now with plant emojis), and delivering items to fulfill orders is functional.
+*   **Core Gameplay Loop:** Generating, merging (Plant `🌱` and Tool `🔧` sequences), and delivering items to fulfill orders is functional.
-*   **XP and Leveling:** XP is awarded (including for plant merges), and the player levels up, gaining increased max energy.
+*   **XP and Leveling:** XP is awarded (for both merge sequences), and the player levels up, gaining increased max energy.
 *   **Zone Unlocking:** Players can unlock new zones by meeting level and coin requirements.
 *   **Persistence:** Game state (including gems) is saved and loaded correctly using Isar.
-*   **Basic UI Structure:**
+*   **UI Structure:**
-    *   `GameGridScreen` has a custom status bar, chessboard background, adjusted tile display (no numbers), and placeholders.
+    *   `GameGridScreen` has a new Top HUD, Order Display, and Bottom Info Bar layout (using placeholders).
+It includes chessboard background, item shadows, and placeholder star background concept.
-    *   `MapScreen` exists with the same status bar and a placeholder for map content.
+    *   `MapScreen` exists with the *old* status bar and a placeholder for map content.
 *   **Player Stats:** Energy, Coins, and Gems are tracked via `PlayerStatsNotifier`.
 *   **Screen Navigation:** Basic navigation between `GameGridScreen` and `MapScreen` is implemented using FABs.
+*   **Merge Sequences:** Both Plant (`🌱`...) and Tool (`🔧`...) merge sequences are defined with logic in `GridNotifier`.

 ## What's Left to Build

 *   **Map Screen Implementation:** Replace the placeholder with actual map graphics, navigation, and potentially zone previews/interactions.
+Update its Top HUD to match `GameGridScreen`.
-*   **UI Polish & Refinement:**
+*   **Grid UI Polish & Refinement:**
-    *   Replace placeholders on `GameGridScreen` (e.g., bottom info bar) with final UI.
+    *   Replace placeholder emojis/icons in `GameGridScreen`'s Top HUD (`👤`, `🪙`), Order Display (`🧑`), and Bottom Info Bar (`ℹ️`) with actual assets/icons.
+    *   Implement dynamic text updates for the Bottom Info Bar based on selected tile.
+    *   Implement energy cooldown display in the Top HUD.
+    *   Refine the "star tile" background implementation for items (replace `⭐` placeholder).
-    *   Refine tile sizing and spacing for better visual appeal.
+    *   Refine tile sizing, spacing, and item shadow appearance.
     *   Implement animations and visual feedback for merges, unlocks, etc.
-    *   Refactor the duplicated status bar code into a shared widget.
+*   **Refactor Shared UI:** Extract the new Top HUD code (`_buildTopArea`, `_buildTopResource`) into a shared widget used by both `GameGridScreen` and `MapScreen`.
+*   **Content Expansion:**
+    *   Add the new Workshop generator (`🏭`) to the initial grid setup or make it unlockable.
-*   **Content Expansion:** Add more merge chains (beyond plants), generators, orders, and unlockable zones/map areas.
+    *   Add more merge chains, generators, orders (using new items), and unlockable zones/map areas.
-*   **Balancing:** Fine-tune XP gains, coin/gem rewards, energy costs, generator cooldowns, and unlock requirements.
+*   **Balancing:** Fine-tune XP gains, coin/gem rewards, energy costs, generator cooldowns, and unlock requirements for *both* merge sequences.
 *   **Testing:** Implement automated tests for core mechanics, UI interactions, and persistence.
 *   **Advanced Features:** (Same as before) Achievements, Quests, Social, etc.

 ## Current Status

-The game has undergone a significant UI restructuring.
-The core mechanics remain functional, adapted for the new emoji merge sequence.
-A Map screen has been added but requires implementation.
-The Grid screen is visually closer to the target reference but needs further refinement and placeholder replacement.
+The game now features two distinct merge sequences (Plants and Tools).
+The `GameGridScreen` UI has been significantly overhauled to match specific design requirements, using placeholder elements for icons and some dynamic content.
+The core mechanics remain functional for both merge types.
+The `MapScreen` exists but is largely unimplemented and uses the old status bar.

 ## Known Issues

-*   **Map Screen Placeholder:** The map screen is not yet functional.
+*   **Map Screen Placeholder:** The map screen is not yet functional and uses the old status bar.
-*   **Grid Screen Placeholders:** Some UI elements on the grid screen are still placeholders.
-*   **Duplicated UI Code:** The status bar logic exists in both `GameGridScreen` and `MapScreen`.
+*   **Grid Screen Placeholders:** Top HUD, Order Display, and Bottom Info Bar use placeholder emojis/icons.
+Bottom Info Bar text is static.
+Energy cooldown is not displayed.
+Star tile background is a placeholder.
+*   **Shared UI Needed:** The new Top HUD logic needs to be shared between screens.
-*   **Limited Content:** Still needs more items, merge chains, generators, orders, etc.
+*   **Limited Content:** Needs more items, generators (Workshop not placed by default), orders, etc.
-*   **Balancing Needed:** Game economy and progression require tuning.
+*   **Balancing Needed:** Game economy and progression require tuning for both merge sequences.
 *   **No Automated Testing:** Tests are still pending.
 *   **Hardcoded Values:** Some configuration values remain hardcoded.